-Adis journals can publish a range of digital features alongside articles, including animated abstracts, video abstracts (talking heads), slide decks, audio slides, instructional videos, infographics, podcasts/audio discussions, and animations.
+Adis journals can publish a range of peer-reviewed digital features alongside articles, including animated abstracts, video abstracts (talking heads), slide decks, audio slides, instructional videos, infographics, podcasts/audio discussions, and animations.
 These features are designed to increase visibility, readership, and the educational value of the manuscript content.
-As all digital features are peer reviewed, our journals strongly recommend submission of such content before publication of the article.
-However, digital features can be submitted (and peer reviewed) after article publication if necessary.
 Digital features must provide an accurate representation of the article.
 Digital features can be embedded in the article, made available on the article's Figshare page via a link from the article and/or added as supplementary material.

-This document is divided into a series of FREQUENTLY ASKED QUESTIONS about publishing digital features within Adis journals, followed by INSTRUCTIONS FOR AUTHORS, covering creation guidelines for each of the digital features.
+This document is divided into a series of FREQUENTLY ASKED QUESTIONS about publishing digital features within Adis journals, followed by MORE DETAILS ABOUT SPECIFIC DIGITAL FEATURES, covering creation guidelines for each of the digital features.

-If you have any further queries, or would like to make a pre-submission enquiry to one of our Adis journals, please contact Niamh Clarke (Niamh.clarke@springer.com).
+If you have any further queries or would like to make a pre-submission enquiry to one of our Adis journals, please contact adisjournals@springernature.com.